 Overview of Mexico City Job Market

 The city’s sheer size, political significance, and potential for collaboration make it an attractive destination for companies in the secondary and tertiary sectors, manufacturing, and services.
+For a broader look at which sectors hire the most foreigners, see our guide to industries hiring expats in Mexico.

 Mexico City’s major manufacturing and processing industries include electronics, pharmaceuticals, textiles, steel, and various food products.